-[Respondent endured a fourteen-hour] procedure in which part of his pancreas was removed and the remainder attached directly to his small intestine Although his condition and subsequent treatment were significant, I have not been requested to address his physical the condition after Whipple Procedure. other [Subsequently respondent had several procedures performed and continues to be treated by physicians in Boston.]
+[Respondent endured a fourteen-hour] procedure in which part of his pancreas was removed and the remainder attached directly to his small intestine . . .
+Although his condition and subsequent treatment were significant, I have not been requested to address his physical condition after the Whipple Procedure.
+[Subsequently respondent had several other procedures performed and continues to be treated by physicians in Boston.]

-. . .
+. . . .
 I do not doubt that he suffered both physical and emotional disabilities that were far greater than he would acknowledge.